geky/ramrsbd/README.md

    Still, it's good to be aware of this tradeoff.

-   ramrsbd's [`error_correction`][error-correction] config option lets you control exactly how many byte-errors to attempt to repair in case better detection is more useful.
+   ramrsbd's `error_correction` config option lets you control exactly how many byte-errors to attempt to repair in case better detection is more useful.

 2. Limited to 255 byte codewords - the non-zero elements of GF(256).